Greenbelt Trails

 Yellow Trail

-This moderate-to-difficult 6.6-mile trail brings hikers through Reeds Basket Willow Swamp.
+This moderate-to-difficult 8-mile long trail brings hikers through Reeds Basket Willow Swamp.
 It ascends Todt Hill, then parallels the Blue Trail.
-Moses Mountain is located off the Yellow Trail.
+Moses’ Mountain is located off the Yellow Trail off Rockland Avenue near High Rock Park.

 Visit our photo galleries